Teaching Opportunities

 Third-year Hospitalist Pathway residents are given the opportunity to present in Hospital Medicine Grand Rounds.
 This presentation can be a journal club, a case presentation, or an update on a Hospital Medicine Topic.
 Lecture Advisors meet with the resident to review presentation and provide feedback, ensuring presentation is of the caliber expected of HM Grand Rounds.
 Advisors would also provide feedback on the presentation to the residents after the conference.
 Time commitment is variable, but usually about 2-3 hours per resident (meeting before, attending grand rounds, and meeting afterward).

-Contacts: Mike Bradley (michael.bradley@vcuhealth.org) and Laura Paletta-Hobbs (laura.paletta-hobbs@vcuhealth.org
+Contacts: Mike Bradley (michael.bradley@vcuhealth.org), Laura Paletta-Hobbs (laura.paletta-hobbs@vcuhealth.org

 Careers and Practice Conference